An energy-based summation-by-parts finite difference method for the wave equation in second order form: Numerical experiments

 For the fourth order method, both $\gamma=0$ and $\gamma=-1$ lead to a convergence rate of order four.
 For the same mesh resolution, the L$_2$ errors are almost the same.
 For the sixth order method, the two choices of $\gamma$ give different rates of convergence.
 The convergence rate with $\gamma=-1$ is 5.5, but the rate drops to between 5 and 5.5 when $\gamma=0$.
-On the finest mesh, the L$_2$ error with the dissipative discretization is about half of the L$_2$ error with the energy-conserving discretization.
+On the finest mesh, the L$_2$ error with the dissipative discretization is about half of the L$_2$ error with the energy-conserving discretization. \revii{We note that the with the traditional sixth order SBP-SAT discretization for the interface problem, the convergence rate is 5.5 \cite{Wang2017}, which is the same as the dissipative energy-based SBP-SAT discretization. }